corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 })
 ```

-## Configure the Member Virtual Node
+## Configure the Member Virtual Node for Network Communication

 You must configure the virtual node as a network participant with the properties required for P2P messaging.
 The order is slightly different to MGM onboarding in that for members you must do this before registering.
 To configure the member virtual node, run this command: